-Smart pillow maker REM-Fit has decided to close its doors, and sell off any remaining inventory at 70 percent of its retail price.
-The company is also cancelling its reorders because of "…the extended shut down our manufacturing partners have faced as well," the company wrote in an email to customers and on its web site as well.
+Smart pillow maker REM-Fit has decided to close its doors in the United States, and sell off any remaining inventory at 70 percent of its retail price.
+The company is also cancelling its reorders because of "…the extended shut down our manufacturing partners have faced as well," the company wrote in an email to customers.

 REM-Fit makes not only pillows but memory foam and spring mattress as well, which do not use an app, but instead use specific fibers to keep the body supported and cooled.